peridotbuild/pv2/README.md

   Stream)
 * srpmproc utility - A complete rewrite of srpmproc in python

-### srpmproc go to python transition
+### srpmproc golang to python transition

+`srpmproc`, as written in go, is feature complete, but comes with some problems.
+Some of these problems are:

+* Issues that cannot be fixed properly due to features being bolted on after the fact
+* Lack of testing of the components of the tool to ensure bugs have not surfaced
+* Command line options and variables that do not mean what they're actually called, partly due to the above
-`srpmproc`, as written in go, is feature complete, but comes with some problems that either cannot be fixed properly due to features being bolted on after the fact or make it difficult for both the average user, a developer in a Rocky Linux SIG, or even a Rocky Linux maintainer to understand and use "correctly" and efficiently.
-While the tool works and does its job well, the issues that hold it back is what forced the original author to request that it be rewritten in python, which can be seen to be a more approachable language that some contributors or users will likely find easier to work with.
+* Difficulty in "correct" and "efficient" usage plus understanding by the average user, a developer in Rocky Linux SIGs or general contributors, or even a Rocky Linux maintainer

+While the tool works and does its job well, the issues above hold it back.
+As a result, this forced the original author to request that it be rewritten in python, which can be seen as a more approachable language that some contributors or users will likely find easier to work with or understand.

 It has essentially been rewritten to address the following: